dpfried/rnng-bert/README.md

 ## Usage

+First, download and extract one of the [models](#available-models).
+For the rest of this section, we'll assume that you've downloaded and extracted `english-wwm` into the `bert_models` folder.

 ### Parsing Raw Text
 Input should be a file with one sentence per line, consisting of space-separated tokens.
 For best performance, you should use tokenization in the style of the Penn Treebank.